JonasReich/OpenUnrealUtilities/README.md

 - Add branches or tags for supported engine versions (e.g. UE4.25), which are updated along with releases
 - No updates of deprecated code.
 As soon as the plugin breaks for an old engine version we drop support for it
-- UE4 Marketplace release is not planned at the moment, but possible

 ## Automated Testing